Tropidothorax leucopterus: Description

 Tropidothorax leucopterus can reach a length of 9–10 mm.
 Bodies of these bugs are oval-elongated, with a striking red-black warning color.
 The head is black, with a small red spot in the middle.

-Pronotum is basically black, with black lateral margins, a black middle stripe and a red stripe at the front edge.
+The pronotum is basically black, with black lateral margins, a black middle stripe and a red stripe at the front edge.
 Pronotum has a middle keel running from the front edge to the posterior margin.
 The scutellum and clavus of the hemielytra are black.
 Corium is predominantly red.
 The membrane is matt black, with a white spot at the inner angle.
 Connexivum is alternately black and red spotted.
 The abdomen is red with black spots.
 Both the antennae as well as the legs are black.

+Distribution and habitat

+This species can be found in most of central and southern Europe, North Africa, Turkey, the Caucasus, Iran and in Central Asia.